DefianceDigital/LoRaBlue/README.md

 you wish.
 If you ever wanted to learn coding, LoRaBlue makes it easy.
 By default LoRaBlue is a "smart-radio", but it can be literally whatever you make it.

-# DefiChat Introduction
-DefiChat is an encrypted radio tranceiver where users can "echo" other users' messages.
-By default, the maximum range of a DefiChat message is 1-3 miles, but echoes allow this range to be greatly increased.

-# DefiChat Data Privacy
-Messages themselves are not stored on the LoRaBlue device.
-Up to 100 Message IDs will be stored at a time.
-Newer Message IDs will replace the oldest Message IDs.
-Message IDs are stored in ram, so they will no longer exist after the device is reset.

 # DefiChat Maximum Range
 DefiChat has underwent extensive testing to find the best possible settings for the network to function at it's best.
 While long range was a